Category Archives: Residential Roofing

 Best Practices for Spanish Tile Roof Installation

-Last but not least, you should always work with an experienced roofing contractor if you want to install a Spanish tile roof.
+Last but not least, you should always work with an experienced roofing contractor if you want to install a spanish tile roof.
 The installation process is vital for this type of roofing material, and it is not a DIY project.
 Nor should it be left in the hands of an inexperienced roofing contractor.

 Before hiring a contractor to install this kind of roof on your property, ask for references and make sure that they have installed this kind of roof before.
 Also, do your best to choose a contractor that can give you a good labor warranty.